jamesec/jamesec.github.io/o/changing_emotion.md

 So the first time I was actually able to express anger rather than sulk was really very significant.

 **Lou Cooper**
-So we're talking about expressing anger in a way which was not aggressive, not harmful.
+So we're talking about **expressing anger in a way which was not aggressive, not harmful**.

 **Leslie Greenberg**
 Correct, correct, and that's an important distinction to make.
 So we subsequently, you know, discriminate between different kinds of anger.
 There's **assertive anger** or empowered anger, there's destructive anger, there's rejecting anger.